If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Unusual Sound Playback Method

-After Burner II uses a highly unusual method of playing back digital samples by using the Genesis' PSG chip.
+After Burner II uses an atypical method for playing back audio samples by using the Genesis' PSG chip.
 To explain why this is so strange, we need to explain how most Genesis games handle digital samples.

 Level Select